dhis2/push-analytics/README.md

 ## Setup instructions

+### Prerequisites for the Push Analytics Service

+NodeJS with a min version `20.11.0` (LTS at the time of writing).
+Lower version may also suffice, as far as I am aware, the most modern API feature used by the push-analytics-service is [os.availableParallelism()](https://nodejs.org/api/os.html#osavailableparallelism).

 ### Prerequisites for the DHIS2 Core Instance

 -   DHIS2 Core needs to be version 41 or above to have the push-analytics job-type available in the job-scheduler.
 Some analytics-apps also need to be installed and have to be above a certain version, but all apps bundled have with 2.41 will have meet this requirement: